We are currently in an environment where people are going around repeating the mantra “more government spending means taxes must go up”.

 t is the tax rate,

-n is the number of transaction, and
+n is the number of transactions, and

 s is the total induced spend across the economy by that sequence.
 Since the ‘common ratio’